dayton-outar/glif/algos/js/codility/leader/EQUILEADER.md

 Counting the number of _equi leaders_

-Credit to Yaseen Shaik for the solution provided below.
+Credit should be given to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).

 ```js
 function solution(A) {